sandeshpokhrel54/Xpoints/README.md

 # Xpoints
 Exploring XGphilosophy.
+TODO:
-- use understat data
+- explore and use understat data
-- a bot to tweet xpoints after each game
+- maybe a bot to tweet xpoints after each game